-- provide a focus, within IAIA, to ensure that the academic, professional and practical interests of members are well served by the Organisation - facilitate interaction between/among Sections, and identify issues in common - fully support the process for input from Sections to the Board - assist members wishing to establish new Sections and provide related recommendations to the Board for approval - ensure that each annual IAIA Conference reflects the complete range of member interests, via Sections Coordination Committee representation on each conference task force
+provide a point of communication within IAIA, to ensure that the academic, professional and practical interests of members are well served by the Organisation

-- promote development of best practice within Section interest areas - promote the development of individual Section web pages at www.iaia.org - promote listserve mechanism to encourage active topical debate - strengthen links between IAIA and other relevant organisations, as appropriate for the range of Section topics
+- facilitate interaction between/among Sections, and identify issues in common - fully support the process for input from Sections to the Board - assist members wishing to establish new Sections and provide related recommendations to the Board for approval - assist Sections wishing to merge and provide related recommendations to the Board - provide recommendations to the Board, upon the Board's request, concerning the dissolution of dormant or inactive Sections - ensure that each annual IAIA Conference reflects the complete range of member interests, via Sections Coordination Committee representation on each conference task force - promote development of best practice within Section interest areas - promote the development of individual Section web pages at www.iaia.org - encourage active topical debate within IAIA Connect - strengthen links between IAIA and other relevant organisations, as appropriate for the range of Section topics - assist Sections with their tri-annual request for continuation (or dissolution) to the Board and monitor the time schedules for these requests

 There is a meeting of the Sections Coordination Committee in conjunction with the IAIA Conference each year.
-Each Section will have one representative at the Section Coordinating Committee (SCC) meeting, but they may also have an extra representative for consultation.
+Each Section will have one representative at the Sections Coordination Committee (SCC) meeting, but they may also have an extra representative for consultation.
 However, in voting, each Section has only one vote.
-If it is not possible for a Section Chair to attend the Section Coordinating Committee meeting, he/she may propose a substitute to be the Section's representative at the SCC.
+If it is not possible for a Section Chair to attend the Sections Coordination Committee meeting, he/she may propose a substitute to be the Section's representative at the SCC.
 At that time the activities of the existing Sections will be reviewed and recommendations will be submitted to the Board regarding the introduction of new Sections.
 Since the annual conference provides an opportunity for valuable faceto-face interaction, individual Sections also hold meetings of available members.
+Informal interest groups may delegate a representative to attend the SCC meeting as an observer; however, informal interest group representatives have no vote in the SCC.